oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 The search expression can contain phrases, enclosed in double-quotes.

 ::: example
-Example 59: return all Products that match the phrase "mountain bike"
+Example 59: return all Products that match the phrase `mountain bike`
 ```
 GET http://host/service/Products?$search="mountain bike"
 ```